gmaxferr/dart-websocket-server/README.md

         500 Internal Server Error if there's an error processing the request.

+ * DELETE /deleteTestPlan/<id>: Deletes a test plan based on its ID and associated test cases.

+    * **Path Parameter**: <id> - The ID of the test plan to be deleted.
+    * **Response**:
+        200 OK if the test plan is successfully deleted.
+        500 Internal Server Error if there's an error processing the request.

  * POST /updateTestPlanMacros/<testPlanId>: Updates the macros of a specific test plan.

     * **Path Parameter**: <testPlanId> - The ID of the test plan whose macros are to be updated.